A High Resolution Urban and Rural Settlement Map of Africa Using Deep Learning and Satellite Imagery: Materials and methods

-The ESRI Land Use Land Cover (LULC) 2017-2022 dataset was selected as part of the target data to train the deep model.
-Developed by Esri, a global leader in geographic information system (GIS) software, in partnership with Microsoft, this dataset provides a 10-meter resolution global land cover time-series map covering the years 2017-2022, known as the ESRI LULC 2017-2022 Time Series.
-With an estimated accuracy of 85\%, this dataset was generated using a deep learning model for semantic segmentation, utilizing Sentinel-2 satellite data (10-60 meter resolution) as input.
+The ESRI LULC 2017--2022 Time Series dataset was selected as part of the target data to train the deep model.
+Developed by ESRI, a global leader in geographic information system (GIS) software, in partnership with Microsoft, this dataset provides a 10~m resolution global land cover time-series map covering the years 2017--2022.
+With an estimated accuracy of 85\%, this dataset was generated using a deep learning model for semantic segmentation, utilizing Sentinel-2 satellite data (10--60 meter resolution) as input.
 The dataset includes nine classes: Water, Trees, Flooded Vegetation, Crops, Built-up Area, Bare Ground, Snow/Ice, Clouds, and Rangeland.
-Performance assessments for these classes are provided in Table \ref{tab:esri_acc_assessment}.

-\textbf{\textit{GHS-SMOD 2020.}} GHS-SMOD is a component of the Global Human Settlement Layer (GHSL) project \cite{pesaresi2016operating}.
-It provides a human settlement map in a coarse resolution ($1\times 1$ km) raster format, classifying grid cells by their degree of urbanization.
-This dataset is generated by combining various GHSL products, which include data on built-up surfaces and population estimates, and applying a clustering scheme detailed in Table \ref{fig:smod_scheme}.
+GHS-SMOD is a component of the Global Human Settlement Layer (GHSL) project \cite{pesaresi2016operating}.
+It provides a human settlement map in a coarse resolution (1~km $\times$ 1~km) raster format, classifying grid cells by their degree of urbanization.
+This dataset is generated by combining various GHSL products, which include data on built-up surfaces and population estimates, and applying a clustering scheme detailed in Table~\ref{tab:smod_scheme}.
 Despite its coarse resolution, which limits its suitability for applications requiring medium to high-resolution human settlement data, GHS-SMOD can still serve as a valuable auxiliary dataset when merged with higher resolution labels.
-The dataset comprises eight classes: (1) Water Grid Cell, (2) Very Low Density Rural Grid Cell, (3) Low Density Rural Grid Cell, (4) Rural Cluster Grid Cell, (5) Suburban or Peri-urban Grid Cell, (6) Semi-Dense Urban Cluster Grid Cell, (7) Dense Urban Cluster Grid Cell, and (8) Urban Centre Grid Cell.
+The dataset comprises eight classes: (1) Water Grid Cell; (2) Very Low Density Rural Grid Cell; (3) Low Density Rural Grid Cell; (4) Rural Cluster Grid Cell; (5) Suburban or Peri-urban Grid Cell; (6) Semi-Dense Urban Cluster Grid Cell; (7) Dense Urban Cluster Grid Cell; and (8) Urban Center Grid Cell.